AnkiGen/anki_deck/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Whether you're a language enthusiast, a curious learner, or a developer exploring NLP-powered tools,  **DANIL DANKO's Anki Deck Generator**  helps you learn languages in context—sentence by sentence.
+Whether you're a language enthusiast, a curious learner, or a developer exploring NLP-powered tools,  **Anki Deck Generator**  helps you learn languages in context—sentence by sentence.

 With our project you can turn your *favorite songs* or *books* into **personalized Anki flashcards.**